SchrodingerandDoraemon/Notes/Java/JDBC.md

 ### HTTP 500
 The HyperText Transfer Protocol (HTTP) 500 Internal Server Error server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.

+### Statement vs PreparedStatement
+Statement – Used to execute string-based SQL queries PreparedStatement – Used to execute parameterized SQL queries